 We hope this report makes the public appreciate just how dangerous driving is in the Fort Worth area.
 We update the map on an annual basis to track intersection improvements and accidents trends.
 The data serves as a reminder that accidents occur every single day all around us.

 We urge all drivers to be extra cautious; “It won’t happen to me” just doesn’t apply anymore.
 With all the distractions inside vehicles these days, it’s just a sad reality that you or someone you love will very likely be in a car accident at some point.
 Take the steps in advance to prepare yourselves for the inevitable:

 - Know the steps to take if you get into an accident.

-- Find a law firm who you can trust to be there for you during the tough times.
+- Find a Fort Worth Texas, law firm that you can trust to be there for you during the tough times.

 How to Interact with the Map